heminei/php-websocket/README.md

-# php-websocket - Simple and Powerfull PHP Server and Client
+# Simple and Powerfull PHP WebSocket Server and Client
 Simple and powerful PHP WebSocket implementation for PHP

 ## Supports